 Although young people are most likely to engage in binge drinking, deaths from alcohol poisoning usually involve men between the ages of 35 and 64, according to the CDC.
 Men tend to drink more than women.
-And middle-aged people are more likely than younger folks to take prescription drugs, which can contribute to alcohol poisoning.
+And middle-age people are more likely than younger ones to take prescription drugs, which can make you more likely to get alcohol poisoning.